Need assistance? We're always here for you.

 A natural burial aims to allow the deceased’s remains to decompose naturally, often driven by religious or spiritual beliefs.
 For example, in Judaism, natural burial is preferred due to its alignment with religious rites.
 Natural burials typically avoid the use of embalming chemicals, unlike traditional burials where embalming is common.

 Caskets in natural burials are usually made from biodegradable materials like simple pine or, in some cases, the body may be wrapped in a shroud without a casket.
 Additionally, natural burials do not use cement vaults, which are common in traditional burials.
-This approach is often less expensive and has a smaller environmental impact, making it appealing to those who are environmentally conscious.
+This approach has a smaller environmental impact, making it appealing to those who are environmentally conscious.

 Green burials focus on minimizing the environmental impact of the burial process.
 Like natural burials, green burials avoid embalming, use biodegradable caskets or shrouds, and do not include cement vaults.